amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

    :start-after: .. term-linkage-table-start
    :end-before: .. term-linkage-table-end

-If a compliance request cannot be directly linked to a source table, but can be linked to a custom domain table, create a linkage table to identify the source table records and ensure compliance actions are applied to them.
+In some cases a compliance request cannot directly match to source rows.
+This includes an untagged table for the `exact` strategy, and a non-stitched source table for the `connected_pii` strategy.
+In these cases source rows should be linked to upstream custom domain tables which can be matched on.

+.. note:: The main reason for using a linkage table rather than source keys is if the CDT you're linking is aggregating records using multiple keys since we do not allow source keys composed of multiple columns.

 .. include:: ../../amperity_reference/source/domain_tables.rst
    :start-after: .. domain-tables-add-linkage-steps-start